 What that means is that the percentage of people who require a transfusion post-surgery is very small.
 Dr. Leone emphasizes maintaining the volume of fluid in the vascular system with fluids other than transfused blood.

 If a transfusion is necessary, however, we recommend using donated blood from our blood bank rather than autologous blood, which is blood donated before surgery by patients for their own use.

 Improvements in screening donated blood for diseases such HIV or hepatitis coupled with its benefits make it a better choice.
 For this reason, we discourage our patients from pre-donating for themselves.

 Here’s why.
 The red blood cells in transfused blood must be alive and function normally to deliver oxygen to our body tissues.
 Blood cells removed from our own body (autogenous) and then frozen do not deliver oxygen to the tissues as optimally as we thought in the past.
 Also, donating blood for oneself lowers the preoperative hemoglobin level which increases the need for a postoperative transfusion.
 You can read more about blood transfusions on my blog.

 You will be given very specific instructions regarding what medicines to take and when to take them to manage pain and prevent common post-op problems like constipation.
 We often prescribe a combination narcotic/Tylenol medicine.

-We make arrangements for your medication to be filled by a local pharmacy before you leave Holy Cross Hospital and deliver it to you at the time of discharge.
+We make arrangements for your medication to be filled by a local pharmacy before you leave Holy Cross Health and deliver it to you at the time of discharge.
 For many patients, having the pain medication in hand before they leave is very reassuring, even if they do not have to use it.
 We also verify that arrangements have been made for delivery of specified supplies to your home, such as walkers or elevated toilet seats, if appropriate.